Proglang-TypeScript/dts-auto-generate/notes.md

 ## Goal

-We want to generate TypeScript declaration files for JavaScript libraries **without** relying on pre-written code examples.
+We want to generate TypeScript declaration files for JavaScript libraries **without** relying on code examples or tests provided by the library's authors.

 Using such code examples are problematic because they are: